Publish a Managed Service offer to Azure Marketplace

 For detailed instructions about how to create your offer, including all of the information and assets you'll need to provide, see Create a Managed Service offer.

-To learn about the general publishing process, see Azure Marketplace and AppSource Publishing Guide.
+To learn about the general publishing process, review the Commercial Marketplace documentation.
 You should also review the commercial marketplace certification policies, particularly the Managed Services section.

 Once a customer adds your offer, they will be able to delegate one or more subscriptions or resource groups, which will then be onboarded to Azure Lighthouse.